The vata dosha

 With an excess of vata, you may lose weight, experience piercing pains or spasms, numbness, dry skin, dehydration, excessive bloating, erratic digestion or insomnia.
 Too little vata and you may feel sluggish and lazy, you may become increasingly fearful, anxious, lonely and depressed.
 Later in life, vata may bring diseases such as osteoporosis and arthritis.

 You can balance vata’s cold, airy tendencies by increasing its opposite qualities: such as bringing more warmth, stability and earthiness into your life – staying warm at all times, keeping a regular sleep pattern, and enjoying earthy spices and foods can all help.
+Be sure to take a look at our dosha herbs guide for information on vata balancing herbs."

-Take our Dosha quiz to discover your dominant dosha.
+Take our dosha quiz to discover your dominant dosha.